Hong Kong Bars & Nightlife

 The Centrium, 60 Wyndham St., Central

 Opened in 1967, Dragon-i is somewhat of a Hong Kong institution at this point—since it's a favorite for expats and tourists, it's an easy place to ease into Hong Kong's club scene.
-The interior (designed by India Mahdavi, who was also behind the stunning pink gallery at Sketch in London) has a stereotypically Chinese aesthetic, with red lanterns hanging above the always-packed dance floor.
-The music program is handled by Chris Samba, a former Arsenal soccer player who both DJs himself and packs the schedule with some of the best acts in Hong Kong.
+The interior (designed by India Mahdavi, who was also behind the stunning pink gallery at Sketch in London) has red lanterns hanging above the always-packed dance floor.